zendeskgarden/react-components/docs/migration.md

 - `Tooltip`
   - removed `eventsEnabled` prop (no longer exposed by Floating UI)
   - removed `popperModifiers` prop (see [note](#breaking-changes))
+- All sub-component exports have been deprecated.
+Use them as properties on `Tooltip` instead.

 #### @zendeskgarden/react-utilities